yusufozturk/panther/README.md

         return False

     process_path = event.get('columns', {}).get('path')
-    # Alert if the process is running outside any of the approved paths
+    # Send an alert if the process is running outside of any approved paths
     return not any([fnmatch(process_path, p) for p in APPROVED_PATHS])